 • The biggest danger of asbestos exposure is from construction materials, especially when renovating old houses and buildings.
 Contractors, workers, or home owners who are directly handling these materials, too often without appropriate PPE, are at the highest risk of exposure.

-• So should you panic about using cosmetics with talc powder on occasion?
+• So is talc powder dangerous to the point that you should panic about using cosmetics with it on occasion?
 No!
 But should we be ok with cosmetic companies knowingly selling products contaminated with asbestos and brush it under the carpet?
 Absolutely not!
 Nothing justifies use of asbestos–contaminated talc in personal care products, where it absolutely serves no purpose (unlike in some construction materials where asbestos is actually very useful, albeit very toxic if inhaled).
 Today, asbestos–free talc is readily available.
 We also have other innovative cosmetic materials that we can replace talc with when needed.
 In addition, there are sophisticated testing methods to detect traces of asbestos to ensure product safety for any cosmetic company that cares about consumer health.
 So there are absolutely no excuses.

 What Can You Do About All This?